larjen/WPTweetImporter/README.md

 # WPTweetImporter

-A simple automated Wordpress plugin that imports tweets as posts.
+WordPress plugin that imports tweets as posts in your Wordpress blog.

 ## Installation